 Equipment (all equipment should only be used for soap making):

 Start by brewing your favorite coffee and allowing it to cool to room temperature.
 Do not add anything (like cream or sugar), just regular, black caffeinated coffee.
-Every New Englander knows Dunkin has the best coffee, so I am using Dunkin Donut’s Original Blend coffee 🙂
+As a lifelong New Englander of course I’m using coffee from Dunkin – Dunkin Donut’s Original Blend coffee

 While your coffee is cooling, blend the essential oils together in a small bowl.
 The blend I used was 0.33 oz coffee, 0.20 oz cinnamon, 0.15 oz clove bud, & 0.15 oz nutmeg essential oils for a warm spicy coffee scent, but you can use whatever blend you like, or a coffee fragrance oil.
 Brambleberry has an Espresso fragrance oil that would be perfect.

-Pour the cooled coffee into a medium bowl.
+*Put on your safety gear!* Pour the cooled coffee into a medium bowl.
 Carefully measure the lye and slowly add it to the cooled coffee.
 Remember to use your safety equipment!
-Put the lye coffee bowl in an ice bath (larger bowl filled with cold water & ice) and stir until lye is totally dissolved.
-Alternately, you can freeze the coffee in an ice cube tray ahead of time and add the lye to your coffee cubes.
+Put the lye coffee bowl in an ice bath (a larger bowl filled with cold water & ice) and stir until the lye is totally dissolved.
+Alternatively, you can freeze the coffee in an ice cube tray ahead of time and add the lye to your coffee cubes.

 When you add the lye, it will heat the coffee very quickly.
 The ice bath (or coffee cubes) will keep the temperatures down so you don’t end up with a burnt coffee smell in your finished soap.
-Set the lye coffee mixture aside.
 The lye coffee will likely smell pretty terrible, don’t worry.
-I promise as long as you keep the temps down (under 170 degrees is ideal, but the lower you can keep the temp the less smell there will be), that smell won’t transfer to the final product!
+As long as you keep the temps down, the smell won’t transfer to the final product.
+Under 170 degrees is ideal, but the lower you can keep the temp the less smell there will be.

 Check the temperature of your lye coffee.
 If it’s 100 degrees or lower, you can take it out of the ice bath.

-You want both the lye coffee & oils to be between 90-100 degrees.
+You want both the lye coffee & oils to be between 90-100 degrees before mixing them together.
 When soaping with food products, it’s best to soap with colder temperatures.
 While they are cooling, I like to put all my oils away, tidy up my workstation and get my soap mold ready to go.

-Once the lye coffee & oils are the right temperature, slowly add the lye coffee to the oils.
-Using your immersion blender, blend until you reach a medium thick trace.
+Once the lye coffee & oils are at the right temperature, put on your safety gear and slowly add the lye coffee to the oils.
+Using your immersion blender, blend until you reach a medium-thick trace.
 Add the essential oils and stir them in by hand.
 You want the soap mixture to be thick enough that it will suspend the ground coffee.
 Once you have the right consistency, add the ground coffee and stir in by hand.